A one-shot overlapping Schwarz method for component-based model reduction: application to nonlinear elasticity: Formulation

 where $( \cdot )^{\dagger}$ denotes the Moore-Penrose pseudo-inverse.
 The Levenberg-Marquandt algorithm (LMA) is a generalization of GNM that is typically more robust for poor choices of the initial condition.
 Note that GNM/LMA are the methods of choice for least-squares problems; however, they require the assembly of $\widehat{\mathbf{J}}_{\texttt{F}}^{\rm eq} $ at each iteration. \end{itemize}

-In this work, we resort to GNM to solve \eqref{eq:OS2_eq}.
-Algorithm \ref{alg:objective} summarizes the overall procedure as implemented in our code; we envision that our approach can cope with LMA with only minor changes: we omit the details.
+Algorithm \ref{alg:objective} summarizes the overall procedure as implemented in our code, which relies on GNM to solve \eqref{eq:OS2_eq}; we envision that our approach can cope with LMA with only minor changes: we omit the details.
 Note that we update at each iteration the estimates of the bubble coefficients: this is important to speed up the solution to the local Newton problems.
 In addition, the algorithm requires to provide an initial guess for port and bubble coefficients; we discuss the choice of the initial condition in section \ref{sec:methods} (cf. Eq. \eqref{eq:IC_GNM}).

 As explained in \cite{madsen2004nlls}, for nonlinear least-squares problems of the form \eqref{eq:algebraic_objective_fun}, Gauss-Newton's method shows quadratic convergence if $\mathbf{r}^{\rm eq}\big(\widehat{\boldsymbol{\beta}} \big)=\mathbf{0}$ and a super-linear convergence if $\| \mathbf{r}^{\rm eq}\big(\widehat{\boldsymbol{\beta}} \big) \|_2$ is small.
 In the numerical results, we also investigate performance of a quasi-Newton method --- the limited-memory BFGS method \cite{nocedal2006numerical}.
 Note that the implementation of the latter follows a similar procedure as in \Cref{alg:objective} with only minor changes: we omit the details.